kkatsy/Artwork-Object-Detection/README.md

 To train your own model, simply execute the code blocks in order and specify your desired hyperparameters (i.e. number of features, batch size, epochs)

 Testing:

+## References
+1. Kadish, David, Sebastian Risi, and Anders Sundnes Løvlie.
+"Improving object detection in art images using only style transfer."
+In 2021 International Joint Conference on Neural Networks (IJCNN), pp. 1-8.
+IEEE, 2021.
+2. Huang, Xun, and Serge Belongie.
+"Arbitrary style transfer in real-time with adaptive instance normalization."
+In Proceedings of the IEEE international conference on computer vision, pp. 1501-1510.
+2017.
+3. Xie, Enze, Wenhai Wang, Zhiding Yu, Anima Anandkumar, Jose M. Alvarez, and Ping Luo.
+"SegFormer: Simple and efficient design for semantic segmentation with transformers."
+Advances in Neural Information Processing Systems 34 (2021): 12077-12090.
+4. Chen, Liang-Chieh, Yukun Zhu, George Papandreou, Florian Schroff, and Hartwig Adam.
+"Encoder-decoder with atrous separable convolution for semantic image segmentation."
+In Proceedings of the European conference on computer vision (ECCV), pp. 801-818.
+2018.
+5.